smcneece/ha-esunpower/TROUBLESHOOTING.md

 **Issue**: "I changed polling to 30 seconds but meter/inverter power still only updates every few minutes"

-**This is normal PVS hardware behavior!** The integration polls at your configured interval, but the PVS controls when it updates different data:
+**This is normal PVS hardware behavior!** The integration polls at your configured interval, but the PVS controls when it updates different data.

-**What Updates Fast** (every poll):
-- PVS gateway sensors: uptime, RAM, CPU load, error counts
-- Flash memory usage and wear
-- Communication statistics

-**What Updates Slowly** (~5 minutes):
-- Meter power readings
-- Inverter power output
-- Energy production/consumption totals

-**What Updates Medium** (~1-2 minutes):
-- Battery state of charge (if present)
-- Inverter temperatures
-- Voltage/current readings

 **Why?** The PVS likely caches meter/inverter data to reduce polling stress on those devices (similar to old firmware protection).